 Mythological Landscape camphor wood, 30" long (76 cm)

 Each material has its own unique set of associations, a fact not often acknowledged by Modernism's focus on form and the Postmodern emphasis on content.
 Steel and bronze are industrial products, with longstanding associations with machines, war and masculinity (think engines, bullets, Samurai swords).
 The sculptor can choose to evoke these associations or use them ironically, but cannot ignore them.

 The Tree of Good and Evil a Biblical metaphor for our ambivalent relationship with technology.

 Night steel and bronze, 9' high.
 A chronicle of the Sixth Extinction from about 40,000 ago to the present.
 Species already extinct (including mammoths, moas, dodos, Tasmanian tigers, etc.) are on the left side.
 Currently endangered animals (monarchs, elephants, cheetahs, etc.) are on the right.
 On top are the baiji dolphins of China, the most recent large mammal to be extinguished by humans (2007).
-Biologists predict 50% of all species alive today will be extinct or critically endangered by the end of this century ...
+Biologists predict 50% of all species alive in the 20th century will be extinct or critically endangered by the end of this century ...